LoftieFourie/CMPG-323-Overview---31607500/README.md

 Project 1 - The Repository contains a readme file with information on project 1 as well as information on the other projects, more information will be added as the projects progress.

+Project 2 - The repository contains a readme file with information on project 2 as well as my understanding of the topics and concepts used in the project.
+It also contains the code for the project in a folder with any confidential information removed.

+Project 3 - The repository contains a readme file with information on project 3 as well as my understanding of the topics and concepts used in the project.
+It also contains all necessary files to run the program without containing any secure or confidential files.

+Project 4 - The repository contains a readme file with information on project 4 as well as my understanding of the topics and concepts used in the project.
+It also contains the UiPath file of the project as well as the excel file containing the data inside the folder itself.

+Project 5 - The repository contains a readme file with information on project 5 as well as my understanding of the topics and concepts used in the project.
+It also contains the Power Bi folder for the project.
+Running this will allow the user to view the project.

 # Diagram of repositories and kanban project

 ![Screenshot 2022-08-18 143227](https://user-images.githubusercontent.com/63976609/185395710-b618aed6-7c9c-43d0-83cd-5488effecfc0.png)